otago/crm/readme.md

 ![Step 6](images/azure4.png)
 7. You should now have everything you need to use the CRM module.

+# don't forget to use .htaccess to block the cache if you store it in your assets folder
+RedirectMatch 404 ^/assets/jsoncache/.*$

 # Using the Envornment version:
 ==================